3.1 Recruitment, Supervision and Training of Staff

 Any agency commissioned to provide services to children must be required as part of the commissioning process to comply with the safe recruitment procedures set out in this chapter and any service level agreement or contract must contain a safeguarding statement which clarifies the standards expected.
 This must include a requirement that the agency must not sub-contract to any person, who has not been part of a safe recruitment process.

-All Head Teachers and a governor for each school are required to undertake the training, and Head teachers can register themselves, their governor, and other staff members at National College for School Leadership (Safer Recruitment) website to complete the on line safer recruitment training, or attend one of the courses being run by the SSCP which will also give the same qualification if the test is taken.
+All Head Teachers and a governor for each school are required to undertake the training.
+See Department for Education Website for further details Department for Education on how to complete the on line safer recruitment training, or attend one of the courses being run by the SSCP which will also give the same qualification if the test is taken.